ajpottebaum/Code-Refractor-/README.md

 # Horiseon-Code-Refactor
-> Refacotored a marketing agency's existing website to make it accesible and optimized for search engines.
+> Refactored a marketing agency's existing website to make it accessible and optimized for search engines.

 ## Table of Contents
 * [General Info](#general-information)